Syphilis begins with a painless sore at the infection site and, in the second stage, causes a rash, fever, fatigue, headache, and loss of appetite.

 Neurosyphilis (which affects the brain and spinal cord) occurs in about 5% of all people with untreated syphilis.
 It occurs in the following forms:

-Asymptomatic: This form is a mild infection of the tissues that cover the brain and spinal cord (meninges), causing mild meningitis.
-If it is not treated, 5% of affected people develop symptoms, such as a headache, a stiff neck, and difficulty concentrating.
+Asymptomatic: This form is a mild infection of the tissues that cover the brain and spinal cord (meninges), causing mild meningitis Introduction to Meningitis Meningitis is inflammation of the layers of tissue that cover the brain and spinal cord (meninges) and of the fluid-filled space between the meninges (subarachnoid space).
+Meningitis can be... read more .
+Without treatment, in 5% of people it evolves to symptomatic neurosyphilis with symptoms including a headache, a stiff neck, and difficulty concentrating.

 Meningovascular: The arteries of the brain or spinal cord become inflamed, causing a chronic form of meningitis.
 At first, people may have a headache and a stiff neck.
 They may feel dizzy, have difficulty concentrating and remembering things, and have insomnia.
 Vision may be blurred.
 Muscles in the arms, shoulders, and eventually legs may become weak or even paralyzed.
 People may have difficulty controlling urination and bowel movements (incontinence).
 This form can also cause strokes.